Quickits/Aura/README.md

 # Aura
-🎶 Aura is a Audio player framework
+🎶 Aura is a an audio player framework